MLH/Solana-GHW-Web3-Challenges/README.md

 ## Challenge 3
 ### Download a Solana Wallet

-To take action on a blockchain, you need a wallet. <br>
+To take action on a blockchain, you'll need a wallet. <br><br>
-You'll be able to use your wallet in later challenges to request funds from the Solana Faucet. <br>
+Save your wallet details so you're able to request funds from the Solana Faucet later on. <br> <br>
 [Download a Solana wallet](https://hackp.ac/ghwweb3-solana-token) and start your journey on-chain!